 Promote your education and experience in wetland plant identification and delineation -- earn the nationally recognized Rutgers Wetland Delineation Certificate!

-This certificate program consists of 6 days of training: our 2-day Vegetation Identification course (North or South sessions ONLY; Winter and Tidal Plants are NOT part of the certificate series) and our 4-day Methodology of Delineating Wetlands course.
+This certificate program consists of 7 days of training: 2-day Vegetation Identification course (North or South ONLY), 2-day Hydric Soils class, and 3-day Methodology of Delineating Wetlands course.

-Participants must also complete the take-home exam with a score of 70% or better in order to earn the certificate.
+Participants must also complete the online exam with a score of 70% or better in order to earn the certificate.

-NOTE: If you are planning to earn the Wetland Delineation Certificate, we require that you complete Vegetation Identification prior to attending the Methodology of Delineating Wetlands class.
+NOTE: If you are planning to earn the Wetland Delineation Certificate, we require that you complete Vegetation Identification and Hydric Soils prior to attending the Methodology of Delineating Wetlands class.

 Vegetation Identification Course - North: Photo Slideshow